-The District reports at amortized cost money market investments and participating interest-bearing investment contracts that have a remaining maturity at the time of purchase of one year or less.
-Interest-earning investment contracts include time deposits with financial institutions (such as certificates of deposit), repurchase agreements, and guaranteed investment contracts.
+In accordinance with paragraph 69 of GASB Statement No. 72, the District reports at amortized cost money market investments and participating interest-bearing investment contracts that have a remaining maturity at the time of purchase of one year or less.
 Money market investments are short-term, highly liquid debt instruments that include U.S. Treasury obligations.

-Notes to the Financial Statements As of and for the year ended December 31, 2018
+Notes to the Financial Statements As of and for the year ended December 31, 2019